dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 After a group discussion, it was decided that tests will, as far as is possible, create their own test data.
 This means that any tests you write that alter data, you will need to create that data from scratch.

 This however isn't the case for some tests.
-Certain tests rely on other utilities (written in robot) that are responsible for bootstrapping a given environment with test data.
-Test suites to create the bootstrapped data can be found in `tests/bootstrap_data`.
+Certain tests rely on other tests scripts for bootstrapping a given environment with seed data.
+Test suites to create the seed data can be found in `tests/seed_data` and instructions on how to recreate the seed data can be found in the [Seed Data README](tests/robot-tests/tests/seed_data/README.md).

 ## IDE